weswong/IBD-HMM/README.md

 * graph_ibd_pedigree.py -- script that graphs the IBD segments from the HMM output and maps the IBD segments of that particular polygenomic infection two monogenomic samples
 * graph_ibd_results.py -- script that graphs the IBD segments from the HMM output
 * hmm_fileprep.py -- script that creates the HMM input files from output of scriptVCF_IBD.py.
 Input file should only accepts a list of monogenomic infections.
-* hmm_fileprep_coi.py -- identical to hmm_fileprep.py but should only contain the two randomly constructed pseudohaplotypes for the polygenomic infection
+* hmm_fileprep_coi.py -- identical to hmm_fileprep.py but allows user to pass in allele frequencies generated through freq_parse.py
 * scriptVCF_IBD.py -- simple script that takes the output from vcf-to-tab and converts it into a format that the HMM can run.
 Should be run as zcat file.vcf.gz | vcf-to-tab | thisscript.py output_file name
 * scriptVCF_badsamples.py -- takes the output of the vcftools --missing-indv function to identify bad samples within the dataset